 Each year the North Platte Fire Department produces an annual report containing statistical information on its service to the community.

-In 2013 the North Platte Fire Department responded to 575 incidents that required a fire engine, which is up 292 from 2013.
+In 2014 the North Platte Fire Department responded to 867 incidents that required a fire engine, which is up 292 from 2013.

 20 of these were mutual aid responses to other fire departments.